mjaysonnn/SpotVerse/README.md

 ## Directory Structure

-- **galaxy_scripts**: galaxy_scripts: Contains the scripts specifically for deploying the Galaxy framework.
+- **galaxy_scripts**: Contains the scripts specifically for deploying the Galaxy framework.
 This directory includes a similar step for non-Galaxy workload scripts and additional step0 where we create a Galaxy-equipped AMI and install the necessary workflows to run Galaxy applications.
 To run Galaxy workloads, an AMI pre-configured with Galaxy is required.
+Standard workload starts from scratch when an interruption happens.

+- **galaxy_scripts_checkpoint**: Contains the scripts for Galaxy-based checkpointing workload.
+It resumes the workload from the last checkpoint when an interruption happens.

 ## Installation Guide (On AWS)